 Some of them even say Pre-K or Pre-Reading.
 You feel like a failure because your child can’t read the lowest leveled books.

 The problem is not you or your child, it’s the books!
 They don’t contain sight word sentences.

 *This post contains affiliate links.
 For more information, see my disclosures here.*

 If you’re not familiar with Sight Word Sentences, you’ll definitely want to read the following posts first:

 Guided reading books used in schools are full of sight word sentences.
-These are books that homeschooling families typically don’t have access to or they’re very expensive.
+These are books that homeschooling families typically don’t have access to or if they do, they’re very expensive.

 Many books at the library will say Level 1 Reader.
-These books are correct in that they contain few words.
-But they often contain words that are much too hard for a beginner reader.
+These are correct in that they contain few words.
+However, they often contain words that are much too hard for a beginner reader.
 The authors seem more focused on a story than on strategic words for children to read.

-I find this problem particularly in popular themed books such as books about super heroes and the like.
+I find this problem particularly in popular themed readers such as books about super heroes, TV show characters and the like.

 Recently, when at the library, I discovered the books Dear Dragon by Margaret Hillert* and love them!

 I don’t know Margaret personally, but by the way she writes, I’m gathering she has a clear understanding of sight words and how to use them to build a story.